Friday, 8 January 2021

 Since the police are wanting to question him about the unfortunate demise of that bookstore owner Dr Leeder figures it might be a good idea to disappear for a while.
 And he comes up with a brilliant idea.
 That potion tuned him into a woman (Miss Hyde) for fourteen hours.
 If he drinks a whole lot more of the potion it should turn him into a woman for maybe a week or so.
 He’ll be able to hide in plain sight with no risk of the police finding him because they’re not looking for a glamorous blonde babe.
 After a week the cops may have given up.
 It really is a very clever plan.
 The only problem is that it will only work if Miss Hyde keeps a low profile but Miss Hyde represents the evil side or Dr Leeder’s personality - she’s a sex-crazed psycho killer and sex-crazed psycho killers are notoriously bad at keeping a low profile.
 So there are some quite cool ideas in this movie.

-Miss Hyde wants to jump into bed with just about everyone she mets, including both Debbie and Cynthia.
+Miss Hyde wants to jump into bed with just about everyone she meets, including both Debbie and Cynthia.
 She’s a rather rough bed partner.
 She also tries to bed the cop who’s investigating the murder.
 The cop strongly suspects Dr Leeder.
 He can’t find him but he does find Miss Hyde.

 There’s some very brutal violence - not so much graphic but incredibly brutal in concept.
 A red-hot poker inserted into a very delicate part of the female anatomy and the castration of a sleazy sailor are pretty gruesome concepts.